Michael-F-Ellis/Practice-Track/README.md

             Fill in an integer values for the number of bars of silence to insert between items.
 The default is '1', any value >= 0 is acceptable.

     6. Click OK.
-Wait for processing to complete.
-The processing time depends on the number of items in the track and the number of tempo time signature changes.
-Processing hundreds of items might take several minutes.
-For just a few items, less than a second.
+Processing is quote fast, much less than 1 second for typical projects.
        Should something go wrong, 'Edit Undo' will revert your project in one step.

     7. Edit the project as needed to create your practice track.